luaxon/AppInnovation/Walkthrough Guide/05 Data Storage/README.md

 #### 1.3.2 Add Connection Information to application secrets

-Add the following secrets to your application as described in the according Secrets sections for App Services or Kubernetes.
+Add the following secrets to your application as described in the according Secrets sections for App Services.

-> **Hint:** Here you can find the [App Service Secrets](/Walkthrough%20Guide/03%20Web%20API/01%20App%20Service#use-secrets) and [ Kubernetes Secrets](/Walkthrough%20Guide/03%20Web%20API/02%20Kubernetes#use-secrets) sections.
+> **Hint:** Here you can find the [App Service Secrets](/Walkthrough%20Guide/03%20Web%20API/01%20App%20Service#use-secrets).

 - **`AzureCosmosDb__Endpoint`:** Uri of the Cosmos DB instance
 - **`AzureCosmosDb__Key`:** Primary Key of the Cosmos DB instance